▶️ LISTEN TO THIS ARTICLE

 Single-request latency gets the attention.
 Throughput pays the bills.

 The Orca paper (OSDI '22) introduced continuous batching, processing new requests as soon as any sequence in the current batch finishes, rather than waiting for the entire batch to complete.
-The impact was 2 to 23x throughput improvement over static batching, with typical production gains around 3 to 8x for conversational workloads.
+The reported impact was a substantial throughput improvement over static batching, especially for conversational workloads.

-Every major serving framework now implements this: vLLM, TGI, TensorRT-LLM (as "in-flight batching"), and SGLang.
+Most widely used serving frameworks now implement some version of this idea: vLLM, TGI, TensorRT-LLM (as "in-flight batching"), and SGLang.
 The differentiation has shifted to how well they handle scheduling under load.

 SGLang's RadixAttention addresses a specific inefficiency: repeated prefixes.
-In RAG pipelines, multi-turn conversations, and few-shot prompting, many requests share identical prompt prefixes.
+In RAG pipelines, multi-turn conversations, and few-shot prompting, many requests can share prompt prefixes.
 RadixAttention stores computed KV caches in a radix tree and reuses them across requests.
-Cache hit rates reach 85 to 95 percent in few-shot scenarios versus 15 to 25 percent with PagedAttention alone.
-For workloads with shared prefixes, SGLang delivers up to 5x higher throughput than baseline systems.
+For workloads with shared prefixes, cache reuse can improve materially over baseline systems.

-TensorRT-LLM takes the opposite approach: raw speed through deep hardware integration.
-At 100 concurrent requests, it achieves 1,280ms p95 TTFT versus vLLM's 1,450ms, a 12 percent advantage.
-But the operational cost is steep.
-Model compilation is slow, model swaps require re-compilation, and debugging is harder.
-The 30 to 50 percent throughput advantage over vLLM exists but comes with massive operational complexity.
+TensorRT-LLM takes the opposite approach: speed through deep hardware integration.
+It can outperform more flexible serving stacks on some latency-sensitive workloads, but the operational cost is real.
+Model compilation can be slow, model swaps may require re-compilation, and debugging is harder.
+Any throughput advantage comes with operational complexity.

 Speculative Decoding: Predicting the Future to Skip the Present